 Asleep bruxism often occurs alongside other sleep disorders such as snoring and sleep apnea.
 Patients commonly experience fatigue as their sleep is so badly disrupted.
 The same goes for anyone who may be sharing a room with them.

 If you notice your partner grinding their teeth in their sleep, bring it to their attention.
 Encourage them to visit a dentist, who can check for signs of wear on teeth.
-Once diagnosis is confirmed, action can be taken to reduce any oral damage and identify the underlying cause.
+Once diagnosis is confirmed, action can be taken, such as wearing a night guard for teeth grinding or mouth taping, to reduce any oral damage and identify the underlying cause.

 In some cases it may be necessary to study a patient's sleep patterns, which involves spending a night at a sleep clinic.
 The majority of cases don't require this, but for particularly problematic cases it can be the most reliable diagnosis.